 Welcome to Student Affairs Administration

-As a course of instruction in the Reich College of Education's Department of Human Development and Psychological Counseling (HPC), Appalachian State University's Master of Arts in Student Affairs Adminstration offers emphases in Student Affairs Practice and College Outdoor Programs Administration.
+As a course of instruction in the Reich College of Education's Department of Human Development and Psychological Counseling (HPC), Appalachian State University's Master of Arts in Student Affairs Administration offers emphases in Student Affairs Practice and College Outdoor Programs Administration.

-The Master of Arts in Student Affairs Adminstration prepares students to work in a variety of Student Affairs functional areas at colleges and universities.
+The Master of Arts in Student Affairs Administration prepares students to work in a variety of Student Affairs functional areas at colleges and universities.
 Recent graduates have secured employment in Career Development, First Year Student Programs, Orientation, Residence Life, Service Learning, Student Activities, Leadership Development, Learning Assistance Programs, Academic Advising and many other areas of Student Affairs.